-A simple, spectacularly successful, life- (and potentially world-) changing programme, Huru International was founded by Lorna Macleod, with funding from Micato and a number of prominent foundations and corporate partners.
+A simple, spectacularly successful, life-changing, potentially world-changing programme, Huru International was founded by Lorna Macleod, with funding from Micato and a number of prominent foundations and corporate partners.

-Huru addresses a major but often overlooked social problem: Kenyan girls — and girls worldwide — who can’t afford sanitary pads very often avoid school during their periods–the average loss is 4-5 days a month, as much as an entire month each school year.
+Huru addresses a major but often overlooked social problem: Kenyan girls — and girls worldwide — who can’t afford sanitary pads very often are forced to miss three or more days of school each month during their periods, adding up to an entire month each school year.

-Since 2008, Huru International has supplied more than 150,000 girls from all regions of Kenya with nearly 1.2 million sanitary pads, many of them made at Micato-AmericaShare’s Harambee Centre workshop.
+Since 2008, Huru International has supplied more than 150,000 girls across Kenya, Tanzania and Uganda with nearly 1.2 million sanitary pads, many of them made at Micato-AmericaShare’s Harambee Centre workshop.

 Huru Kits consist of a colourful drawstring backpack containing eight reusable pads (each pad lasts up to 18 months if properly maintained); three pairs of underwear; detergent-grade soap for washing pads; a resealable waterproof bag for the safe storage of used pads; and educational materials focused on HIV prevention and reproductive and sexual health.